4 Tools to Inspire Your Yearly Recognition Planning

 The biggest change?
 How we define “engagement.”

 “No longer is engagement a once-per-year problem,” writes founder Josh Bersin.
 “It is a continuous and always-on issue.”
 He laments that, in the case of engagement, HR professionals are “sometimes slow to act.”
-In 2016, we need to pick up the pace!
+This year, we need to pick up the pace!

 “The world’s best talent strategies and HR solutions are no longer available off the shelf — you need to invent them,” Bersin writes.